-In October 2021, we initiated an open-label Phase 1 clinical trial of KZR-261 in patients with solid tumor malignancies.
-The study is being conducted in two parts: dose escalation in any solid tumor, and dose expansion in four tumor-specific solid tumors (colorectal, melanoma, mesothelioma and prostate) and one all-tumor cohort.
+We are conducting an open-label Phase 1 clinical trial of KZR-261 in patients with solid tumor malignancies.
+The study is being conducted in two parts: dose escalation in any solid tumor, and dose expansion in tumor-specific solid tumors.
 The study is designed to evaluate safety and tolerability, pharmacokinetics and pharmacodynamics, identify a recommended Phase 2 dose and explore the preliminary anti-tumor activity of KZR-261 in patients with locally advanced or metastatic disease.
-We expect the dose expansion study to start in the second half of 2023 and results from individual tumor cohorts beginning mid-2024 through the second half of 2025.
+To date, we have enrolled a total of 35 patients and completed rapid dose escalation without significant safety concerns.
+KZR-261 has shown dose-proportional exposure, no signs of accumulation or altered pharmacokinetics with repeated dosing, and a half-life of greater than 25 hours with measurable levels at day 8, indicating continuous exposure with weekly dosing.
+As of March 2024, the dose escalation portion of the study is enrolling Cohort 9 (80 mg/m2).
+We plan to provide a data update from this trial by the end of 2024.